-The first thing that must be done is locating the campsite's waste disposal point- this is usually a long way away from where you will have camped, as they're typically placed far down from the pitches to prevent annoying campers with the smell.
+The first thing that must be done is locate the campsite’s waste disposal point- this is usually a long way away from where you will have camped, as they’re typically placed far down from the pitches to prevent annoying campers with the smell.

 The second step would be to remove this waste tank ready to be transferred to the disposal and dumping point.

 Step 3- Transport your waste

 It’s important to bear in mind that waste containers can be very heavy in some portable toilet models- so if the one you’re handling is on the heavier side, I would suggest finding a partner to help carry the waste tank with you.